Go / No-Go supplier decision planning before china factory visit

 1. How many factories should we visit?

-Without a decision framework, the more you see, the more confusion you create.
+Without a decision framework, more visits often create more confusion.

-2. Can we make a supplier decision without an engineering team?
+2. Can supplier decisions be made without an engineering team?

 The risk is high.